SEASONS GREETINGS 2016

 The water pump is now completely rust free and ready for paint.

 The water pump pulley after rust removal.
 I had to paint it very quickly because it developed flash rust immediately after removing it from the rust removing liquid.
-Here it is in black primer to stop it from rusting.edge
+Here it is in black primer to stop it from rusting.

 The alternator housing after cleaning